By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Prerequisites: You must be at the home directory (status bar should read

-) and have at least one folder. -
+In Home Directory) and have at least one folder. -

 Test case: